SBMI-LAB/MolFS/README.md

 - Must have functions to transform a binary file to DNA sequences and viceversa
 - It is recommended to incorporate a barcode that encodes the Block and Pool numbers.
 - Must have a function to classify single DNA strands to determine the corresponding Block and Pool

+#### Dummy example

+The dummy example uses a basic DNA encoding algorithm (dummy) that just transforms binary to DNA and viceversa.
+Its interface is located at MolFS/Interface/dummy.py

+Using the dummy as starting point, you can adapt your own DNA encoding scheme and use it with MolFS.

+Two examples are provided:

+TestDummy.py

+This example allows to verify the Interface, and directly call it from the MolFS to encode and decode a simple file without using MolFS features.

+TestDummy2.py

+This example allows to create two folders, two files, and modify them through 5 sessions.
+The example folder has the files that will be used as reference as the modified ones in the consecutive sessions.

+You can verify the outputs in the folder /tmp/MolFS

 The dummy example is under construction.
 Contact me: jeguerrero@aggies.ncat.edu for further information and/or example using an existing Molecular Device interface.